szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

     return r"\n".join(lines)
 ```

-You might think, _"Why do we even need a separate function for a one liner?"_.
-The question is valid, but considering that this one liner solves a problem specific for our domain, it deserves its own function.
-Also if the format of journal entry in the `user_input` file changes we know exactly which part of the codebase has to be altered.
+You might think, _"Why do we even need a separate function for a one-liner?"_.
+The question is valid but considering that this one-liner solves a problem specific to our domain, it deserves its own function.
+Also if the format of the journal entry in the `user_input` file changes we know exactly which part of the codebase has to be altered.

 ### From a different angle

-So far we've looked at how individual lines that rerpresent activities and journal entry records are processed.
-Now lets take a look at how the contents of a `user_input` file will be broken down and fed into these parser functions.
+So far we've looked at how individual lines that represent activities and journal entry records are processed.
+Now let's take a look at how the contents of a `user_input` file will be broken down and fed into these parser functions.

-After receiving the lines of a user input file from `read_user_input` function we need to split those lines into different lists that represent individual days.
+After receiving the lines of a user input file from the `read_user_input` function we need to split those lines into different lists that represent individual days.
 The `user_input` format defines that each day must be separated by a new line, so between two days there always going to be an empty string (`""`) and that's how we know what is the delimiter.
-I tried to find an already exisiting function in the python standard library that splits a list using an element as a delimiter, but I couldn't find one so I decided to build my own.
-An implementation might look something like:
+I tried to find an already existing function in the python standard library that splits a list using an element as a delimiter, but I couldn't find one so I decided to build my own.
+An implementation might look something like this:

 ```python
 from typing import List